-*️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️ Update 9 June 2020.
-We're OPEN despite the covid situation.
-In May we started (slowly) renovating the derelict old main house.
-There will be lots of woodwork going on.
-The walls will be insulated with straw and we plan to use some old polish building techniques.
+*️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️ Update 12 June 2021.
+We're rebuilding the derelict old main house, and we're moving the yurt into the forest.
+This week, with a Dutch Workawayer we've been building a new improved compost toilet by the new yurt site.
+Soon we'll be building the new yurt floor and moving it.
+There is lots of woodwork going on.
+We have builders making the wooden frame for the house, the roof and windows, and the plumbing, but we're doing the electrics and straw bale insulation ourselves.
 We have a number of other projects going on at the same time, and of course about 50 animals to feed and look after...
 There are always plenty of things to do, things to improve.
 We try to adapt work to our visitor's skills and interests.
 We love it when volunteers create artwork on our walls.
 We look forward to meeting you :) *️️️️️️️️️️️*️️️️️️️️️️️

 Hi.
 We're Henry, Kasia and Maia.
 We're an Anglo-Polish couple and we took the plunge and moved in Spring 2015 to this small farm in rural NE Poland.
 It's a lovely sheltered spot surrounded by woods and away from the road.
 It was all run down but we've made a LOT of progress already.
 We love having volunteers and we will make lots of effort to accommodate you as long as you are willing and able to fit in to our busy working environment.
 We do work hard and long hours, but we don't expect more from volunteers than is in the Workaway contract (max 4-5hrs).